-Don't get me wrong, I'm all about a tender plum cake or a rich and creamy lemon ricotta cheesecake, but sometimes I want a simple dessert without making a big mess in the kitchen — that's where wine poached pears come in.
+Don't get me wrong, I'm all about a tender plum cake or a rich and creamy lemon ricotta cheesecake for a special occasion.
+But sometimes I want a simple, heathy dessert without making a big mess in the kitchen.
+That's where things like baked pears, apples, or these wine poached pears–where I don't even have to turn on my oven!–come in.
 They are the one-pot wonder of beautiful and healthy dessert recipes.
 And who doesn't need an easy-to-make, show-stopping dessert for the holidays?

 Table of Contents

 What are poached pears?